rexlManu/la-dpsmeter/README.md

 Make sure to have the option `Install Npcap in WinPcap API-compatible Mode` checked.

-After you have to download the `rpcapd` binary from [here](https://github.com/guy0090/libpcap/releases/tag/0.0.0).
+After you have to download the `rpcapd` archive from [here](https://github.com/guy0090/libpcap/releases/tag/0.0.0).
-You have to put it in the same folder as the `npcap` folder.
+You have to extract the archive in the same directory as the `npcap` installation directory.
 This folder is usually located in `C:\Program Files\Npcap`.

 After you have installed it, you need to create a `start-npcap.bat` file somewhere on your computer.